 The resources for student financial support derive from funds made available for student teaching and research assistantships.
-Students receive both a teaching and research assignment each quarter which do not exceed 20 hours in total.
+Students receive both a teaching and research assignment each quarter which do not exceed 20 hours per week in total.

 Students are strongly encouraged to apply for outside scholarships, fellowships, and other forms of financial support.
 Students with outside support enable the department to stretch its own resources.
 The department will supplement outside awards to the level set for departmental support.

 As part of the doctoral program students are expected to act as teaching assistants.
 Duties typically involve assisting a professor with grading of homework problems and/or conducting weekly tutorial section meetings for elementary and intermediate statistics courses.
 In later years students may be assistants for advanced courses.
 Students are asked to list preferences for TA assignments for each academic quarter, which are accommodated where possible.
 Tutorial section meetings provide students an opportunity to develop teaching skills.
 Our Teaching Assistants Resources section contains advice about many aspects of TA work.